SPA: Development & Alumni Relations

 A native of New Orleans, Fischer Martin did her undergraduate and graduate work at American University in Washington, DC.
 She is a cum laude graduate of their School of Public Affairs and earned a master’s degree in Broadcast Journalism from the AU School of Communications.
 She currently serves on the Dean’s Advisory Council for the School of Public Affairs at American University.

 Fischer Martin has been honored with several awards for her work with NBC, including three News and Documentary Emmys, the Walter Cronkite Award for Excellence in Political Journalism, and a Gracie Award from American Women in Radio and Television.
 She has been featured in several publications including profiles in Television Week, The New Orleans Times Picayune, Marie Claire Magazine, Washington Business Journal, Washingtonian’s 50 Best & Most Influential Journalists, Washington Life’s Power 100, and GQ’s Powerful People in Washington.

 She is a life member of the Council on Foreign Relations and a member of the National Press Club and the International Women’s Forum.
 She lives in Falls Church, Virginia with her husband, Jonathan Martin, National Political Correspondent for the New York Times, and her daughter Ella, a 7th grader.

 Erin Fuller, SPA/BA '93, SPA/MPA '94

-Fuller is a noted expert on women’s issues and economic empowerment, and has appeared on programs including NBC Nightly News, CBS’s MarketWatch, ABC News, Fox News, NPR’s Marketplace, and BBC’s America.
+Fuller is a noted expert on women's economic participation and nonprofit management, and has appeared on programs including NBC Nightly News, CBS's MarketWatch, ABC News, Fox News, NPR's Marketplace, and BBC's America.
 She has been quoted in such publications as The New York Times, The Washington Post, Forbes, Fortune and Newsweek.
+She has been published extensively, on topics ranging from fundraising strategy to membership engagement, and is a frequent speaker and panelist.